PassbackAI

 The PassbackAI Manifesto · 2026

 An AI draft is the most important thing in the world for about four minutes — and then it's worthless.
+Not because it failed: because it did its job.
 PassbackAI is built for those four minutes.
-It's not a place your drafts live.
+It isn't a place your drafts live.
 It's a station they pass through: paste it, mark the fixes, pass it back.

 1 · The problem: Prompt Amnesia

 You asked Claude for a spec.
 It returned 1,800 words.
 It's 82% fine.
 The 18% that isn't is spread across six specific passages — the tone in the FAQ, a bullet under Architecture, a paragraph on retention, and three other small crimes.
-You want the model to fix those six things.
+You want those six things fixed.
 Precisely.
-Without rewriting the eighty-two other percent you liked.
+Without disturbing the eighty-two percent you liked.

 Point 1, in prose